- Written by Dr.Mehmet Demircioglu

 Surgery day planning changes

 When the history is mild and points away from allergy, surgery may proceed with planning.
-That may include slower injection, careful observation, blood pressure checks, and a calm explanation of what sensations are expected.
+That may include slower injection, careful observation, blood pressure checks, and a clear explanation of what sensations are expected.
 It may also include avoiding unnecessary stimulants before surgery.

 Not every anesthesia reaction has the same cause, so the plan should match the real risk.